 5. Causes conflict between people, Plays people off against each other, the divide and conquer.

-7. Keeps promising new job opportunities, pay raises, promotions yet fails to deliver.
+7. Keeps promising new job opportunities, pay raises, promotions yet fail to deliver.

-1. Idolisation, when you first start, or they first start, they might seem like really nice people that really want to get to know you, they might want to socialise outside of work, they might want your help in learning about the job, they might flatter you, then the next minute for what you can find no reason, they hate you, narcissists due to cognitive distortions only see in black and white, so they either love people (in their way.) or they hate people, there is no compromise and no middle ground.
-They might just walk into the job or you might and they are envious of you from day one and seek to take you down or they might try to make friends with you, they most often will start their triangulation games, to divide and conquer, smear your name and destroy you in the workplace, I’ll add a triangulation link at the bottom for more information.
-So with a work colleague or a boss you might never be idolised, however, you most often always will be devalued at some point and eventually discarded.
-When you’re not doing exactly what they want when they want they will most often begin to devalue you in front of others, so a boss could raise you so high in front of others, with constant flattery and attention to how good at your job you are, which when narcissists are involved often leads to employees falling out, then when they have you isolated from your co-workers they have you where they want you, so when they begin to devalue you have no one for support.
+1. Idealisation, when you first start, or they first start, they might seem like really lovely people that really want to get to know you, they might want to socialise outside of work, they might want your help in learning about the job, they might flatter you, then the next minute for what you can find no reason, they hate you, narcissists due to cognitive distortions only see in black and white, so they either love people (in their way.), or they hate people, there is no compromise and no middle ground.
+They might just walk into the job, or you might.
+They are envious of you from day one and seek to take you down, or they might try to make friends with you.
+They most often will start their triangulation games to divide and conquer, smear your name and destroy you in the workplace.
+I’ll add a triangulation link at the end for more information.
+So with a work colleague or a boss, you might never be idealised; however, you most often always will be devalued at some point and eventually discarded.
+When you’re not doing exactly what they want when they want, they will most commonly begin to devalue you in front of others, or a boss could raise you so high in front of others, with constant flattery and attention to how good at your job you are, which when narcissists are involved often leads to employees falling out, then when they have you isolated from your co-workers they have you where they want you, so when they begin to devalue you have no one for support.

-How to disarm, best advice is to just avoid them, not always possible depending on your boss or the size of your workplace when it comes to avoiding colleagues, so when they are playing nice, enjoy it and play nice back, but tread carefully they usually only ever play nice because they want something and as soon as you say no they will throw almighty tantrums, when they do, ignore, ignore and ignore some more.
+How to disarm, the best advice is just to avoid them, not always possible depending on your boss or the size of your workplace when it comes to avoiding colleagues, so when they are playing nice, enjoy it and play nice back, but tread carefully, they’ll usually only ever play nice because they want something and as soon as you say no they will throw almighty tantrums when they don’t get their way, how to handle, ignore, ignore and ignore some more.
 If it’s extreme, then it’s a case of looking for a new job.

-2. They will do their personal best to take all the credit for the work that you have done.
-Narcissists are thieves and they believe they can take whatever they want whenever they want and pass off as there own as they are self-entitled, arrogant and they do not care for who they walk over to get their own needs met.
+2. Narcissists will do their personal best to take all the credit for the work that you have done.
+Narcissists are thieves, and they believe they can take whatever they want whenever they want and pass it off as their own as they are self-entitled, arrogant, and they do not care for who they walk over to get their own needs met.

 How to disarm, if you can ask them about it, in-font of a boss, or other colleagues as they most likely not know the full details to explain and you can then step in and explain, keep a record of your work, also if it’s a colleague don’t tell people who you believe are their enablers what your new ideas are.

-3. As they believe they are above all others and feel entitled, they often enjoy talking about themselves and exaggerating all accomplishments, or lying about things they’ve achieved, they love to brag and get attention, now good people also do like to talk but it’s usually a two way conversation, not just the narc way.
+3. As they believe they are above all others and feel entitled, they often enjoy talking about themselves and exaggerating all accomplishments or lying about things they’ve achieved.
+They love to brag and get attention.
+Now reasonable people also do like to talk, but it’s usually a two-way conversation, not just the narc way.
 So pay attention to whether their words match their actions and achievements.